johnbrandborg/faker-events/README.md

 ### Event Data Points

 The Event Type has some basic data points about the event that can be used within the profiled method.
-(Access the Attribute using the event within the profiler)
+(Access the Attribute using the 'event' within the profiler)

-* event_id - The id of the particular event
+* id - The id of the particular event, based on the event dictionary.
-* event_time - The time the event occured (ISO Format)
+* time - The time the event occured (ISO Format).
+* data - Event Data for updates or augmented assignments.

 ### Profile Data Points